 Two City provided signs were erected on the subject property along Palm Harbor Parkway on September 6, 2022, to notify neighbors and the general public of the public hearing for the Planning and Land Development Regulation Board on September 20, 2022.
-The applicant erected two new signs on October 4th notifying the general public of the October 19, 2022 PLDRB meeting.
+The applicant erected two new October4th notifying of the October 19, 2022 PLDRB meeting.
 The City ran a news ad 20 days prior to the September 20, 2022 PLDRB meeting and since the project was continued ("date certain" to October 19th) by the PLDRB no additional newspaper ad was required.
+The City will run news ad 13 days prior to each City Council public hearing and the applicant will erect two signs on the property at least 14 days prior to each City Council meeting.